Kotlin/kotlin-spec/src/kotlin.core/type-system.md

 ###### Bounded type arguments

-A bounded type argument is an abstract type which is used to add upper type bounds to type arguments and is defined as $F <: B_1, \ldots, B_n$, where $B_i$ is an i-th upper bound on type argument $F$.
+A bounded type argument is an abstract type which is used to specify upper type bounds for type arguments and is defined as $F <: B_1, \ldots, B_n$, where $B_i$ is an i-th upper bound on type argument $F$.

 To represent a valid bounded type argument of PACT $T$, $F <: B_1, \ldots, B_n$ should satisfy the following conditions.

 * $F$ is a type argument of PACT $T$
 * $\forall i \in [1,n]: B_i$ must be one of the following kinds
     - concrete type
-    - a type argument of $T$
+    - a type argument available in the current type context

 TODO(Single generic bound allowed)